ldesousa/centaur.loc/README.md

 This package contains a number of different executable classes (i.e. with a main() menthod) that perform different tasks, from importing the data to computing flooded volumes and locating gates.
-They must be used in order presented below.
+They must be used in the order presented below.

 ### 1. centaur.in/CreateDBSchema.java